ykwclare/ui-todo-tutorial/README.md

 #### Challenges

 - Write e2e tests for the utility files that you just added for delete and update
+  - What kind of scenarios should we test for?
+  - What result do we expect from the tests?
 - Clear all todo tasks before running the tests
+  - Can we do this via cypress?
 - (Advanced) Create a test db for your tests so you won't interfere with production data

 ## 6. Deployment